Oboe Concerto (Strauss): Analysis

-The tonal disposition of the movements is D major, B-flat major, D major.
+The tonal disposition of the movements is D major, B♭ major, D major.
 Juergen May has observed that "it is obvious that Strauss takes as his point of departure here the Classical and early-Romantic models of his musical youth.
 The composer looks back to a past aesthetic from the perspective of someone who has lived through the paradigm changes of the nineteenth and twentieth centuries.
 In this sense one might call the last works of Strauss postmodern."

 As with his other late works, Strauss builds up the music from a series of small melodic ideas "which are the point of departure for the development of the entire composition."
 The concerto is built up from three main thematic elements.
 The first is the 4 semiquavers D–E–D–E which opens the piece in the cellos.
 The second is a long note (minim) followed a playful figure of shorter durational values (semi-quavers).
 The third is a repetition short-short-short long followed by different variants of continuations.
 This motif echoes the rhythm of the Fate motif of Beethoven's Fifth symphony and "clearly refers to Metamorphosen, completed just before the Oboe Concerto – a remarkable example of the thematic links between the last instrumental works".
 However, it also relates back to Strauss's use of the rhythm of the Fate motif in the first movement of his youthful Piano Sonata written over 60 years earlier in 1881.
 The finale ends with a surprise: after the second cadenza, Strauss concludes with a dance-like Allegro in 6/8 meter which comes across as a fourth movement with a character of its own.